hyx0329/embedded-pcf/README.md

 A toy lib loading X11 Portable Compiled Font for embedded-graphics.

 `no-std` is currently WIP.
-It's not working without std because of the dependency of some IO traits.
+It's not working without std because of the dependency of some IO traits([std::io::Seek], [std::io::Read]).

 It's not a complete implementation.
 Some PCF fonts may not be supported.

+Due to trait limitation on mutability in embedded-graphics, this lib cannot work with [embedded_graphics::text::Text].

 ## Motivation